yuxiawang1992/city_attractiveness/README.md

 ## Collapse of City Attractiveness in Western and Northeastern China

+This is the sample code and data for the project of city attractiveness.

-Replication code and data is on the way ...
+Complete code and data for replication is on the way ...